Macrometacorp/docs/docs/cep/tutorials/data-cleaning.md

 CREATE STREAM TemperatureStream (sensorId string, temperature double);

 @info(name = 'SimpleIfElseQuery')
-insert into ValidTemperatureStream
+INSERT INTO ValidTemperatureStream
-select sensorId,
+SELECT sensorId,
 -- if `temperature` > -2, `isValid`, then return `true`, else `false`
 	ifThenElse(temperature > -2, 'Valid', 'InValid') as isValid
-from TemperatureStream;
+FROM TemperatureStream;

 @info(name = 'ComplexIfElseQuery')
-insert into ProcessedTemperatureStream
+INSERT INTO ProcessedTemperatureStream
-select sensorId,
+SELECT sensorId,
 -- If the `temperature` > 40 the status is set to `High`, between -2 and 40 as `Normal` and less than -2 as `InValid`
 	ifThenElse(temperature > -2,
 		ifThenElse(temperature > 40, 'High', 'Normal'),
 		'InValid')
 	as tempStatus
-from TemperatureStream	;
+FROM TemperatureStream	;
 ```

 ### Events at Each Stream